 The process is environmentally friendly because it saves on waste disposal, and also saves on the use of new resources (aggregate and bitumen).

-The RBA, through its Health, Safety and Environmental Committee, reviews and develops operational activities and procedures which are environmentally sympathetic.
-The RBA also works closely with the Environment Agency in the drafting of Process Guidance Notes which establish fume emission levels and controls for bitumen.
+Eurobitume UK, through its Health, Safety and Environmental Committee, reviews and develops operational activities and procedures which are environmentally sympathetic.
+Eurobitume UK also works closely with the Environment Agency in the drafting of Process Guidance Notes which establish fume emission levels and controls for bitumen.